The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: The muon magnetic moment and the hadronic cross-section

-Fitting the relevant hadronic cross-sections is an intricate process which requires the use of dedicated codes, which are not currently public~\cite{Keshavarzi:2019abf,Davier:2019can}.
-In order to obtain an estimate, we therefore rely on the contributions of each experiment as given in Refs.~\cite{Keshavarzi:2019abf,Davier:2019can} combining them with a simple $\chi^2$.
-In order to provide a proof-of-principle of the method, we focus on the available results in the energy range $\sqrt{s} \in [0.6, 0.9] \, \rm GeV$.
-We first take the KLOE data at face value, and combine them with all the other experimental results, as independently fitted in~\cite{Davier:2019can}:
+Several experiments have provided measurements of the hadronic cross section.
+Combining these measurements is an intricate process which requires the use of dedicated codes, which are not publicly available~\cite{Keshavarzi:2019abf,Davier:2019can}.
+In order to get a handle of the soundness of the numerical procedure that we have adopted, we have relied on the available results for the various experiments reported in Refs.~\cite{Keshavarzi:2019abf,Davier:2019can}, focusing on the range $\sqrt{s'} \in [0.6, 0.9] \, \rm GeV$ for the reduced energy:

+When combined with a simple $\chi^2$, we obtain a global fit of $\amhvp ( \sqrt{s'} \in [0.6, 0.9] \, \rm GeV ) = 371.1$ that matches the results of both the combined fit presented in Ref.~\cite{Davier:2019can,Keshavarzi:2019abf} (see also table 6 in Ref.~\cite{Aoyama:2020ynm}), thus corroborating the reliability of our method.

+Feeding the indirect effects of NP discussed in Sections \ref{sec:mod_lumi} and \ref{sec:mod_mumugamma} into the results listed in \eqn{eq:expresults} is far from being a straightforward step.
+This is because different measurements are affected by the NP in different ways, while others are not affected at all.
+In particular, the KLOE result in \eqn{eq:expresults} corresponds to an average of three different analyses, labelled as KLOE08~\cite{KLOE:2008fmq}, KLOE10~\cite{KLOE:2010qei} and KLOE12~\cite{KLOE:2012anl}.
+A NP-related shift in the luminosity determination (see Section~\ref{sec:mod_lumi}) can affect KLOE08 and KLOE10, but not KLOE12.
+This last analysis can instead be affected by additional NP-related $\mu^+\mu^-$ events (see Section \ref{sec:mod_mumugamma}).
+The rest of this section is thus devoted to unfold the details of the indirect NP effects on the three KLOE analyses.

+The hadronic cross section $\sigma^0_{\pi\pi}(s')$, whose determination was the aim of the KLOE analyses, is related to the radiative cross section that includes the emission of an ISR photon via the following relation: \be s\frac{d \sigma(\pi^+\pi^-\gamma)}{d s'}=\sigma^0_{\pi\pi}(s') H(s',s), \ee where $H$ is the radiator function that accounts for the ISR and $s'=M^2_{\pi\pi}$ is the di-pion invariant mass.
+The different strategies followed by the KLOE collaboration in their three different analysis are resumed as follows: \begin{itemize} \item KLOE08 data-set consists on 60 measurements in the range $0.35 < s'/\mathrm{GeV}^2 < 0.85$ collected with the $e^+e^-$ beam energies tuned to $\sqrt{s}=1.0194\,$GeV, that is at the $\phi$-meson pole.
+Their determination of $\sigma^0_{\pi\pi}$ relies directly on Eq. (\ref{eq:KLOEshad}), where the radiative cross section in the LH side is inferred from the number of $\pi^+\pi^-\gamma$ events that pass the cuts, and relies on the knowledge of the luminosity that, as discussed in Section \ref{sec:mod_lumi}, is measured via Bhabha scattering.

+\item KLOE10 data-set consists of 75 measurements of the radiative cross section in the range $0.1 < s'/\mathrm{GeV}^2 < 0.85$, collected with the $e^+e^-$ beam energies tuned to $\sqrt{s}=1\,$GeV, that is about $4.5\times\Gamma_\phi$ below the $\phi$ pole.
+Also in this case the inferred hadronic cross section depends on the measurement of the luminosity.
+However, given the $\sim 20\,$MeV difference in the CoM energy with respect to KLOE08, the two measurements could be simultaneously affected by a luminosity redetermination only if the width of the new resonance is several times larger than $\Gamma_\phi$.
+The model discussed in the next section yields instead a width of order $\Gamma_\phi$.
+Then it turns out that the most convenient choice is that of shifting KLOE08 results by locating the new resonance close to $m_\phi$, while leaving the KLOE10 measurement unaffected by the NP.